*Company Home Page Click Here

 Does the scan leave residual radiation in the part?

-Can a part be CT scanned while it is in motion?
+Can you CT scan a part while it’s in motion?

 No. Every part within the scan must remain static or non-moving for the entire length of the scan.

-Can a part be scanned hot or cold?
+Can you CT scan a part hot or cold?

 Yes.
 Custom scanning processes and fixtures can be developed between the customer and our analysts to obtain a desired environmental temperature.